Skip to content

 DE89

-I did have a closer affection for the 34C, but I am not sure if that is because it was one of the first safety razors I ever used, and I had some sort of false loyalty.
+I did have a closer affection for the 34C, but I’m not sure if that’s because it was one of the first safety razors I ever used, and I developed some sort of false loyalty.

-I then did a side-by-side video with the DE89 and 34C and found I still preferred the 34C.
-I was reminded of how great it maneuvers around the tricky areas like around the mouth and under the chin.
+I then conducted a side-by-side video comparison of the DE89 and 34C and found that I still preferred the 34C.
+I was reminded of how well it maneuvers around tricky areas, such as the mouth and under the chin.

 It seemed the 34C was also more efficient on the first two passes (I did a three-pass shave).
-However, I was not sure if that was because the 34C had better use of my right hand on the right side of my face (the DE89 used the left side with my right hand).
+However, I was unsure if that was because the 34C allowed for better use of my right hand on the right side of my face (the DE89 used the left side with my right hand).

 I finished off with no razor-shaving closer than the other.
-They both give the same end result!
+They both give the same result!

-Some guys prefer one razor over the other, and that is the bottom line of it.
+Some guys prefer one razor over the other, and that’s the bottom line.
 Mine just happens to be the 34C.

 Cost Comparison